January 21, 2021

 Unfortunately, this is not the first time disaster has struck Sulawesi.
 Less than three years ago, a 7.5 magnitude earthquake and subsequent tsunami resulted in an estimated 4,340 deaths.
 A month after the disaster, 206,524 people had been made refugees.

 Indonesia is the world’s largest island country and home to more than 267 million people.
-It is also highly prone to natural disasters including earthquakes, tsunamis, floods and volcanic eruptions.
+It is also highly prone to natural hazards including earthquakes, tsunamis, floods and volcanic eruptions.

-An average of one natural disaster a month has occurred since the 2004 Indian Ocean earthquake and tsunami, which was the third largest earthquake ever recorded and one of the deadliest natural disasters in recorded history with more than 220,000 people killed.
+An average of one disaster event a month has occurred since the 2004 Indian Ocean earthquake and tsunami, which was the third largest earthquake ever recorded and one of the deadliest disaster events in recorded history with more than 220,000 people killed.

 CBM and its local partners and disabled person’s organisations are on the ground in Sulawesi helping people and families to navigate the recent crisis and to provide life-saving essentials.